 Feeding Frequency: Several feedings per day

-Regular weekly water changes of 1/4 to 1/3 is strongly recommended to keep these fish healthy.
+These goldfish are hardy and easy to keep in a well-maintained tank.
+Minimum tank size is 15 gallons, so make sure water changes are frequent in such as small tank.
+Regular weekly water changes of 1/4 to 1/3 are strongly recommended to keep these fish healthy.
 Snails can be added as they reduce the algae in the tank, helping to keep it clean.

 Tank parameters to consider when choosing a goldfish aquarium: